-- Emergency Shelter \$60,000 per project
+- Emergency Shelter \$70,000 per project

-- Street Outreach \$50,000 per project
+- Street Outreach \$50,000

-- Supportive Services \$30,000 per project
+- Supportive Services \$30,000

+- Homelessness Prevention No Limit

+- Short- and Medium-Term Rental Assistance and Stabilization Services average costs per family/household will vary by region according to rent reasonableness and fair market rents for the area and approval by DCA.

+- Rapid Re-Housing No Limit

-- Short- and Medium-Term Rental Assistance and Stabilization Services average costs per family/household will vary by region according to rent reasonableness and fair market rents for the area and approval by DCA
+- Short- and Medium-Term Rental Assistance and Stabilization Services average costs per family/household will vary by region according to rent reasonableness and fair market rents for the area and approval by DCA.

 - Hotel/Motel Voucher \$20,000

 - HMIS \$40,000